Your credit report has taken a hit

 "They're looking at your credit report to see if there's anything on the report that they feel makes you an unacceptable credit risk," he says.
 So even if you're current on one card's payments, your standing with that card could suffer if a new collection hits your credit report or you default on another credit card.

-While recent revisions to credit card laws have drawn some limits on how credit card companies can react to changes in your credit report, they can still pull your information from credit agencies as often as they like, and based on what they see, they can "determine if they still want to do business with you under those same terms" you signed up with, says Ulzheimer.
+While the Credit Card Act of 2009 placed some limits on how credit card companies can react to changes in your credit report, they can still pull your information from credit agencies as often as they like, and based on what they see, they can "determine if they still want to do business with you under those same terms" you signed up with, says Ulzheimer.

 If you're a risky customer and your card issuer wants to make changes to your terms, such as your interest rate, it must provide a 45-day notice.